vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Handle more challenging problems of the types above.
 -->

-Unit 6 test is tentatively scheduled for <b>Wednesday, February 16</b> in-class.
+Unit 6 test is scheduled for <b>Wednesday, February 16</b> in-class.
 Unit 6 AP material is tentatively scheduled for <b>Friday, February 18</b> in-class.
 You should be proficient in all material contained in Unit 6.
 More precisely, you should be able to:
   * Approximate the area under a curve using Right Riemann sums, both with equal and unequal intervals, from a function, graph, or table of values
     * (AP) also Left Riemann sums, Midpoint Rule, and Trapezoidal Rule
   * Utilize the Fundamental Theorem of Calculus I to differentiate an accumulation function